joncherston/foolishmagicbandreader/README.md

 * Connect PIXEL LEDS to  DATA on GPIO-18 (pin 12), pixel GnD to GND (pin 6) and pixel positive to +5v (pin 2)
 * Connect USB RFID reader
 * Connect Speaker via HDMI connector (ONBOARD SPEAKER WILL NOT WORK DUE TO Pixel LEDS!)
+* For additional sound use a small amp (wiring instructions to come)

 # Installation